-- Approximately 60,000

-new residential units are

-proposed, approved or

-under construction within

-the attendance areas of

-Ward 9 elementary

-schools.

-- Many developments along the City's waterfront are redirected to schools outside of Ward 9.

-- Many new developments are situated within Urban Growth Centres, and along the 'Avenues'.
+- Approximately 86,000 new residential units are proposed, approved or under construction within the attendance areas of Ward 9 elementary schools. - Many developments along the City's waterfront are redirected to schools outside of Ward 9 until new schools can be constructed. - Many new developments are situated within Urban Growth Centres, and along the 'Avenues'.